cyber security icon of a blue lock

 Timmins says increased regulatory complexity is another area of concern where expertise can deliver significant value.
 The laws are changing rapidly and so are the penalties for noncompliance.
 So it’s imperative to have a knowledgeable person on hand to ensure policies and processes satisfy potentially several different jurisdictional requirements depending on where employees and clients live and work.

 “Every organization also needs to operate on the premise they will be the target of an attack at some point,” says Timmins.
 “Some people will simply tell you what you want to hear.
-It’s altogether different having an expert with skin in the game — someone who is invested in the business and your success.”
+It’s altogether different having an advisor with skin in the game — someone who is invested in the business and your success.”

 Expect the worst